arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Building and Consuming an ASP.NET Web API from a Windows Store App ###

-ASP.NET Web API is a new framework from MVC 5 that facilitates to build and consume HTTP services for a wide range of clients.
+ASP.NET Web API is a framework that facilitates to build and consume HTTP services for a wide range of clients.

-In this exercise you will learn the basics of consuming an ASP.NET MVC 5 Web API REST service - hosted in Windows Azure Web Sites - from a Windows Store application.
+In this exercise you will learn the basics of consuming an ASP.NET Web API REST service - hosted in Windows Azure Web Sites - from a Windows Store application.

-For that purpose, you will first create a new Azure Web Site in the portal to host the service.
-Then, you will create a new ASP.NET MVC 5 Web API project and publish it in Windows Azure from Visual Studio.
+For that purpose, you will first create a new Windows Azure Web Site in the portal to host the service.
+Then, you will create a new ASP.NET Web API project and publish it in Windows Azure from Visual Studio.
 Once the default service is published, you will create a basic Windows Store client application with a simple list to retrieve the service values.

-> **Note:** If you are using Visual Studio 2013 Professional or higher, you are provided with a solution named **End.All.sln** with the Web Api and the StyleUI projects together in the **Source/Ex1-BuildingWebAPI/End** folder of this lab.
+> **Note:** If you are using Visual Studio 2013 Professional or higher, you are provided with a solution named **End.All.sln** with the Web API and the Windows Store projects together in the **Source/Ex1-BuildingWebAPI/End** folder of this lab.

 <a name="Ex1Task1" />
-#### Task 1 – Creating an MVC 5 Web API Service ####
+#### Task 1 – Creating an Web API Service ####

-In this task you will create a new MVC 5 Web API project and explore its components.
+In this task you will create a new ASP.NET Web API project and explore its components.

 >**Note:** You can learn more about ASP.NET Web API  [here](http://www.asp.net/web-api).